 What in the world is going on in Idaho?

-And yet it’s happening all across Idaho—in Twin Falls, where a drag queen event also advertised as “family-friendly” took place at Mary Alice Park on Main Street; and across the state in Idaho Falls and Pocatello, where a local bookstore and public library host regular “Reading Time With Queens” events for young children.
+And yet it’s happening all across Idaho—in Coeur d’Alene, where a sexualized drag event at a city park riled the community; in Twin Falls, where a drag queen event also advertised as “family-friendly” took place at Mary Alice Park on Main Street; and in Idaho Falls and Pocatello, where a local bookstore and public library host regular “Reading Time With Queens” events for young children.

 Parents need to understand that cross-dressing is often an erotic fetish for drag performers who become sexually aroused when they imitate sexualized behaviors of the opposite sex in public.